eoinparkinson/thunkable-templates/_posts/2020-04-29-authentication-part-2.md

 layout: post
 ---
 This part of the guide will take you step by step on **adding the blocks** to work with one of our templates.
 If you haven't set yourself up with **Firebase** yet, you can check out [Part 1](/posts/authentication) where we take you step by step on getting started with Firebase and Thunkable X.

+## Okay, let's begin!

+# Part 2 - The Blocks

+There are going to be a lot of steps in this part, but don't let this overwhelm you.
+As with [Part 1](/posts/authentication), we will cover everything here.